The campground gate is closed during the winter. In the off-season, no services are provided at the campground.

 Campsite reservations are accepted at this park and first come, first served sites are available until March 20, at which time all sites become reservable.
 When reservations are not available all campsites function as first come, first served.

-Check-in for reservation holders is between 1pm and 10pm; non-reservation holders between 8am to 10pm.
-Check-out time for all sites is 11am.
-Gates open 7am and close at 11pm.
+Check-in for reservation holders is between 1 pm and 10 pm.
+Check-in for non-reservation holders is between 8 am to 10 pm.
+Check-out time for all sites is 11 am.
+Gates open 7 am and close at 11 pm.

 This park offers vehicle accessible campsites on a first come, first served basis.
 Campsite reservations are not accepted.

 Sites 12 to 21 are designated as “long-stay” sites.
-A minimum of 4 consecutive weeks must be booked.
+A minimum of four consecutive weeks must be booked.
 The long-stay program is available during the shoulder season in this park (park opening until June 14, and Labour Day until park closing).
-Long-stay sites are First Come First Serve only.
+Long-stay sites are first come, first serve only.